xtermjs/xtermjs.org/_docs/api/Terminal.md

 - `data` - String - The data to be handled by the terminal

-Emitted when a chunch of data is being dispatched to the terminal for handling.
+Emitted when a chunk of data is being dispatched to the terminal for handling.

 ### `focus`